-4.3 The main opportunity for an individual or organisation to make comments on a planning application is before the Council makes a formal decision on it.
-The Council has a statutory duty to consult a variety of people about planning applications including neighbours and any relevant bodies such as the Highway Authority and /or the Environment Agency so that their views can be taken into account in the determination of an application.
+4.3 The main opportunity for an individual or organisation to make comments on a planning application is shortly after it has been submitted and before the Council makes a formal decision on it.
+The Council has a statutory duty to consult a variety of people about planning applications including neighbours, statutory bodies such as the Highways Authority, the Environment Agency and English Heritage and other relevant organisations so that their views can be taken into account in the determination of an application.